-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 C OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the quarterly period ended Marc h 31, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 C OR 15(d) OF THE SECURIT ES EXCHANGE ACT OF 1934 For the tran nsition period from to Co ommission File Number: 001-3 39269 IARMACEUTIC ame of Registrant as Specified in Delaware (State or other jurisdiction of incorporation or organization) 240 E. Grand Ave, 2 nd Floor South San Francisco, CA (Address of principal executive offices) 47-1787157 (I.R.S.
-Employer Identification No.) 94080 (Zip Code) Registrant's telepi hone number, including area code: (650) 388-5600 • Not applicable (Former name, fo ormer address, and former fiscal ye ar, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share ORIC The Nasdaq Stock Market LLC (The Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has filed all repo months (or for such shorter period that the registrant was required to file such - 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 to such filing requirements for the past 90 days.
-Yes \square No \boxtimes 2 Indicate by check mark whether the registrant has submitted electr of this chapter) during the preceding 12 months (or for such shorter period the e required to be submitted pursuant to Rule 405 of Regulation S-T (§232.40 bmit such files).
-Yes \boxtimes No \square 05 Indicate by check mark whether the registrant is a large accelerated See the definitions of "large accelerated filer," "accelerated filer," "smaller re ccelerated filer, smaller reporting company, or an emerging growth compar growth company" in Rule 12b-2 of the Exchange Act. ny.
-Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ Smaller reporting company If an emerging growth company, indicate by check mark if the regiaccounting standards provided pursuant to Section 13(a) of the Exchange Ac tended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex change Act).
-Yes □ No ⊠ Indicate by check mark whether the registrant has filed all docume subsequent to the distribution of securities under a plan confirmed by a court by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 As of May 1, 2020, the registrant had 29,903,039 shares of commo on stock, \$0.0001 par value per sha re, outstanding.
+(Mar ⊠ k One) QUARTERLY REPORT PURSUANT TO SECTI ION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For th ne quarterly period ended March 31, 2021 OR TRANSITION REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the tr ansition period from to Commission File Number: 001-39269 07707 HARMACEUTICALS, Name of Registrant as Specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 240 E. Grand Ave, 2 nd Floor South San Francisco, CA (Address of principal executive offices) 47-1787157 (I.R.S.
+Employer Identification No.) 94080 (Zip Code) Registrant's tele ephone number, including area code: (650) 388-5600 Not applicable former address, and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act Title of each class Common Stock, \$0.0001 par value per share Trading Symbol(s) ORIC Name of each exchange on which registered The Nasdaq Stock Market LLC (The Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has file eding 12 months (or for such shorter period that the registrant is \boxtimes No \square ' ' S-T (Indicate by check mark whether the registrant has submi (§232.405 of this chapter) during the preceding 12 months (or ulation Indicate by check mark whether the registrant is a large at the company.
+See the definitions of "large accelerated filer," "lange Act.
+Larg e accelerated filer \Box Accelerated filer Non- accelerated filer Smaller reporting company Eme rging growth company revis If an emerging growth company, indicate by check mark ed financial accounting standards provided pursuant to Section 9 d transition period for complying with any new o ır Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchang ge Act).
+Yes □ No ⊠ 1934 Indicate by check mark whether the registrant has filed a subsequent to the distribution of securities under a plan conf ections 12, 13 or 15(d) of the Securities Exchange e Act of As of April 30, 2021, the registrant had 36,696,216 share es of common stock, \$0.0001 par value per share, outstanding.